 Christmas crap is all the tangible stuff that comes with Christmas.
-It’s the tree that is beautiful but takes up extra space in my living room where I normally would be walking or sitting.
+It’s the tree that is beautiful but takes up extra space in the living room where I would normally be walking or sitting.
 It’s the wrapping paper that ends up everywhere and the tape stuck to the carpet.
 It’s the extra dishes that cover the counters and fill the refrigerator.
 And it’s the toys.
-The potentially tiny pieces, battery needing, parent participation, square foot covering, and all too quickly lost interest in, toys.
+The tiny pieces, battery needing, parent participation, square-foot covering, and all too quickly lost interest in, toys.

 When the crap hits its zenith, usually sometime between the 24th and the 26th I usually find myself in one of two places.
 One, I am frantically searching my mind and my home for someway and somewhere to put everything away so that I feel better.
 Or two, I am attempting to find space in my mind and my language to teach my children exceptionally noble lessons about all that they have.
 Do you know what my children need at that exact moment?
 Neither of those things.
 They.
 Need.
 Me.

 My children are going to remember if I had a wrapping paper war with them or if I am hollering at them because they are interfering with me cleaning up.

 My children are going to remember if I put together a painstakingly specific Lego set rather than telling them we’ll do it later once everything settles down.